On this dayDec 11, 1917

 U.S. Army Executes 13 Black Soldiers in Houston, Texas

 The second and third trials resulted in death sentences for an additional 16 soldiers; however, those men were given the opportunity to appeal, largely due to negative public reactions to the first 13 unlawful executions.
-President Woodrow Wilson ultimately commuted the death sentences for ten of the remaining soldiers facing death, but the remaining six were hanged.
-In total, the Houston unrest resulted in the executions of 19 black soldiers.
+President Woodrow Wilson ultimately commuted the death sentences for 10 of the remaining soldiers facing death, but the remaining six were hanged.
+In total, the Houston unrest resulted in the executions of 19 Black soldiers.
 NAACP advocacy and legal assistance later helped secure the early release of most of the 50 soldiers serving life sentences.
 No white civilians were ever brought to trial for involvement in the violence.